 f.
 Water features must be compatible with the existing architecture.

 g.
 Any associated statuary shall be approved by the DRC on a case-by-case basis.
-If visible from any off-site views, submit photos or catalog cuts with the submittal.
+If visible from any off-site views, submit photos or catalog cuts with the submittal

-84

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

 10. Barbecues and Outdoor Kitchens

 Built-in barbecues shall be located a minimum of three (3) feet clear of the rear and side yard perimeter walls only and reasonably screened with substantial plant material approved by the DRC.
 Built-in barbecues are not permitted adjacent to tubular steel perimeter fences.